vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-01-23-rag-application-with-langchain.markdown

 7. Pass the relevant documents to the LLM with the specific prompt
 8. Get the response.

 We will do all this with LangChain, a framework for interfacing with LLMs to create chains of operations and autonomous agents.
+Basically it's like a wrapper which lets you talk and manage your LLM responses better.
+Let's get started then..

+### Extracting the relevant information

+To get your RAG application running, the first thing we need to do is to extract the relevant information from the various data sources.
+It can be a website page, a PDF file, a notion link,  whatever it is, it needs to be extracted from it's original source which we will use later on as a reference for our LLM responses.
+For the sake of simplicity, we will start with a website link and a PDF file.